owenfernau/owenfernau.github.io/_posts/2020-03-14-i-dont-know.md

 “I don’t know” is useful not in that it produces the right answer, but in that the phrase resets the search for a correct answer.
 If we’re on the wrong track, saying “I don’t know” gets us back to neutral.

 But the problem with “I don’t know” is that the phrase can’t get you to what’s maximally useful.
 It can get you closer to the right answer if you were going the wrong way, but “I don’t know” can’t take you all the way.
-At the risk of exposing my naiveté, but with the potential upside of a reader’s smile: it’s good to have the right answer.
+At the risk of exposing my naiveté, but with the potential upside of a smile: it’s good to have the right answer.

 The right price generates the most revenue.
 The right feature attracts the most users.
 The right spouse makes a man thrive.
 This is devastatingly obvious to me now, but that wasn’t true in my early 20s.